datastax/pulsar-jms/README.md

-# DataStax Apache Pulsar JMS Client
+# DataStax Fast JMS for Apache Pulsar

 This is a Java library that implements the JMS 2.0 (Java Messaging Service ®) over the Apache Pulsar® Java Client.